pitouteng/Guitar/ps5b-readme.txt

  *  classmates, or anyone else.
  **********************************************************************/

+i worked with another class mate

 /**********************************************************************
  *  Describe any serious problems you encountered.
  **********************************************************************/
+a problem I encountered was linking the src file together in makefile

 /**********************************************************************
  *  List any other comments here.
  **********************************************************************/
+there is no exception implementation in GuitarString

+this project is pretty cool
+use lambda in GuitarString::sample()